 The Executive Board is the oversight and advocacy body with responsibility for upholding the goals and mission of ICGC ARGO.
 The Executive Board oversees the progress of ICGC ARGO and suggests actions to be taken to help ensure that ICGC ARGO follows its mission as outlined in this policy document, while allowing enough flexibility to adapt to the evolving landscape of research, clinical practice, technology advancements and patient engagement.

 Specifically, the Executive will:

 - Review and confirm nominations for new Members and member projects and programs

 - Work closely with the Management Committee through the receipt and approval of activity reports and by responding to requests and providing comment and advice as appropriate

 - Monitor progress, data quality, and data accessibility, including ongoing assessment of current projects and programs participating in ARGO and recommend appropriate actions to be taken

 - Approve the recruitment of consultants or establish expert committees on issues related to science, law, intellectual property, ethics, funding, communications, etc

-Members are nominated by ICGC ARGO member programs by jurisdiction and consist of individuals who possess expertise in areas related to the key aspects of ICGC-ARGO (e.g., cancer genomics, science funding, bioinformatics, public involvement and biomedical ethics and law.)
-There will be approximately 10-15 members, with terms in office of three years with the possibility of one renewal, if desired and agreed.
+Members are nominated by ICGC ARGO member programs by jurisdiction and consist of individuals who possess expertise in areas related to the key aspects of ICGC ARGO.
+The Executive Board will have suitable jurisdictional representation relative to the composition of the ICGC, with approximately 10-15 members and terms in office of three years with the possibility of one renewal, if desired and agreed.
 A quorum of at least six people will be required to approve any decisions.
 The Board Chair is responsible for managing the board activities and liaising with the Management Committee.
 The Executive Director of the Management Committee will attend meetings as an ad-hoc member but without voting privileges.
-The Executive Board will meet yearly at each annual scientific workshop.
+The Board will meet yearly at each annual scientific workshop.

 Independent Advisory Committee